Latest on the worldwide spread of the coronavirus - The Dispatch

 AMERICAS

-* The U.S. Food and Drug Administration said on Wednesday it authorized state-licensed pharmacists to prescribe Pfizer’s PFE.N COVID-19 pill Paxlovid to eligible patients, in a bid to improve access to the treatment.
+* The U.S. Food and Drug Administration said it authorized state-licensed pharmacists to prescribe Pfizer’s COVID-19 pill Paxlovid to eligible patients, in a bid to improve access to the treatment.

-* Passengers boarding Norwegian Cruise Line Holdings NCLH.N ships won’t have to take COVID-19 tests from next month unless required by local law, the U.S. cruise operator said on Wednesday as the crucial summer sailing season gathers steam.

 AFRICA AND MIDDLE EAST

+* Flag carrier El Al Israel Airlines reached a collective agreement with its pilots to restore their salaries to pre-COVID pandemic levels and end months of labour action that led to cancelled flights.

-* Africa’s top public health body said on Thursday it had signed a memorandum of understanding with Pfizer PFE.N for countries on the continent to receive supplies of the Paxlovid pill to treat COVID-19.
+* Africa’s top public health body said it had signed a memorandum of understanding with Pfizer for countries on the continent to receive supplies of the Paxlovid pill to treat COVID-19.

-* The Israeli Health Ministry on Wednesday gave the green light for the vaccination of children between the ages of 6 months to five years against COVID-19.

 MEDICAL DEVELOPMENTS